PEXANE2/azure-docs.tr-tr/articles/storage/queues/storage-tutorial-queues.md

 ## <a name="complete-code"></a>Tam kod

-Aşağıda, bu proje için tam kodu verilmiştir.
+Bu proje için kod listesinin tamamı aşağıda verilmiştir.

    ```csharp
    using System;